ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Several codecs as stored in QuickTime (e.g., Sorenson or Cinepak).

-Initialization: The `Private Data` contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory video descriptor structure (starting with the size and FourCC fields).
+Initialization: The `CodecPrivate` contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory video descriptor structure (starting with the size and FourCC fields).
 For an explanation of the QuickTime file format read [@!QTFF].